THE GRADUATE SCHOOL

-The term graduate assistant applies to those students under contract supported by University funds or external funds administered through the University.
-Graduate assistants work for the university, typically in teaching or research positions.
-Graduate assistants have varied duties that may include full teaching responsibility for lower level courses, conducting discussion sessions, supervising laboratories, assisting faculty with research, or assisting departments in various ways.
-Assistantships in non-academic departments are very limited.
+The term graduate assistant applies to students under contract supported by University funds or external funds administered through the University.
+Graduate assistants work for the University, typically in teaching or research positions.
+Graduate assistants have varied duties that may include full teaching responsibility for lower-level courses, conducting discussion sessions, supervising laboratories, assisting faculty with research or assisting departments in various ways.

 Full-time graduate students interested in obtaining an assistantship must apply.